lsst-dm/dmtn-249/index.rst

 Bundling Datastore records with DatasetRef
 ------------------------------------------

-The proposed changes to how datastore records are handled means that we will be passing `DatasetRef` instances and their associated datastore records to datastore together, essentially all of the time.
+The proposed changes to how datastore records are handled means that we will be passing :class:`DatasetRef` instances and their associated datastore records to datastore together, essentially all of the time.
-But obtaining a `DatasetRef` from the the Registry is not just something done by Butler code; it's also something users do directly via query methods.
+But obtaining a :class:`DatasetRef` from the the Registry is not just something done by Butler code; it's also something users do directly via query methods.

-This suggests that we should attach those datastore records to the `DatasetRef` objects themselves, both to simplify the signatures of methods that accept or return them together, and to allow the queries used to obtain a `DatasetRef` to provide everything needed to actually retrieve the associated dataset.
+This suggests that we should attach those datastore records to the :class:`DatasetRef` objects themselves, both to simplify the signatures of methods that accept or return them together, and to allow the queries used to obtain a :class:`DatasetRef` to provide everything needed to actually retrieve the associated dataset.

-This constitutes a new definition of an "expanded" `DatasetRef`: one that holds not just an expanded data ID, but a bundle of datastore records as well.
+This constitutes a new definition of an "expanded" :class:`DatasetRef`: one that holds not just an expanded data ID, but a bundle of datastore records as well.

-Combined with the conclusion of :ref:`including-signed-urls-for-access-control`, this means we'd be returning signed URLs in the `DatasetRef` objects returned by query methods.
+Combined with the conclusion of :ref:`including-signed-urls-for-access-control`, this means we'd be returning signed URLs in the :class:`DatasetRef` objects returned by query methods.
 This is mostly a good thing - it makes those refs usable for reading datasets directly and it completely avoids redundant registry lookups in usual workflows.
 But it does increase the duration we'd want a typical signed URI to be valid for - instead of the time it takes to do a single operation, it'd be more like the time it takes the results of a query in one cell of a notebook to be used in another cell.
 While that's arbitrarily long in general, I don't think it's unreasonable to either tell users that refs will get stale after a while, or just add timestamps to signed URIs so we can spot them and refresh them as necessary when ``get`` is called.